sfoster-prodigy/Zero-Trust-Maturity/Docs/01-discovery/05-infrastructure-assessment.md

         - Full realization of scalable cloud resource management using Virtual Machine Scale Sets, ensuring efficient adaptation to demand fluctuations.
         - Achievement of high computing efficiency, enhanced security posture, and organizational objectives, underpinned by effective and well-managed metric and log collection practices.

-- Relevance to NIST SP 800-53 Revision 5:
+- **Relevance to NIST SP 800-53 Revision 5:**
     - AU-6 Audit Review, Analysis, and Reporting: The comprehensive collection and analysis of metrics and logs support the review and analysis of audit records, facilitating the identification of security incidents and operational improvements.
     - CM-2 Baseline Configuration: Utilizing Virtual Machine Scale Sets contributes to maintaining the baseline configuration by allowing for the dynamic scaling of resources to meet the approved configuration states for different workloads.
     - SI-4 Information System Monitoring: Enhanced metric and log collection capabilities bolster information system monitoring efforts, enabling the detection of unauthorized access, use, and anomalies that may indicate cybersecurity events.
     - CA-7 Continuous Monitoring: The integration of scalable resource management with monitoring capabilities supports continuous monitoring strategies, allowing for the assessment of security controls and system performance against organizational objectives.

+- **Products covered:**
+    -

 #### Role-Based Access Control (RBAC) for efficient permissions management across Workloads

-**Has the organization implemented Role-Based Access Control (RBAC) to manage access permissions uniformly across individual and group levels for diverse workloads, using both built-in and custom roles?**
+**Has the organization implemented Role-Based Access Control (RBAC) to manage access permissions uniformly across individual and group levels for diverse workloads, using both built-in and custom roles?** (Score Initial)

 - **Legacy:** The organization lacks a comprehensive RBAC system, leading to potential inconsistencies in access management and increased security risks due to overprivileged accounts or unauthorized access.
 This absence of structured access control may result in non-compliance with security policies and standards.
     - Indicators: